kensanata/gridmapper/README.md

 `n` enters *normal mode* and it's the default.
 Clicking a tile will toggle between the tile and empty space.

+`t` enters *trap mode*.
+Clicking a tile will toggle between the tile and a trap.

 `d` enters *door mode*.
 Clicking a tile will toggle between the tile and a door, if possible.
 A door is possible when two opposing sides are empty and the other two opposing sides contain tiles, ie. we're